 If you tell me you’re afraid of what others will think or what I think, I cannot watch your kids while you go to AA.
 If you tell me you’re afraid of losing your marriage or your children, I cannot give you money.
 If you tell me you’re afraid of never getting high again, I will not be your advocate to anyone.
 But if you come to me and say, Shannon, I’m afraid of me; I’m afraid of me because I really hate me.
 Well then… then I may be able to help you because I know baby.
 I know.

-I know that the pain you feel and the self-destruction you inflict are based on a fear of yourself–a fear of your worthiness, success, failure, loveability, strength and fragility.
-We ALL have this pain inside and it’s caused by that nameless, faceless voice that lives inside our heads and whispers nasty lies into our ears.
-If you can name that voice and show me that it’s THE VOICE you fear, then I will open my door and my arms again, and again, because baby, oh baby, I do know.
+I know that the pain you feel and the self-destruction you inflict are based on a fear of yourself–a fear of your worthiness, success, failure, loneliness, loveability, strength and fragility.
+We ALL have this pain inside and it’s caused by that nameless, faceless voice that lives inside our heads and whispers nasty lies in our ears.
+If you can name that voice, and show me that it’s THE VOICE you fear, then I will open my door and my arms again and again because baby, oh baby, I do know.

 And baby I will do my best to tell you that you are not that voice, and if you can’t hear me over that voice, then I will do what I do to my own babies when they are feeling a general sort of pain.
 I will put my arms around you, brush your hair aside, wipe your tears and tell you that this too shall pass and tomorrow you’ll feel better.

 In the meantime…

 to accept the things you cannot change;